ydahal1/ydahal1/jokes.md

-1. Why did the software engineer go broke?
-Because he lost all his cache!
+1. Why did the programmer go broke?
+Because he lost his domain in a cyber attack!

-2. Why did the cyber security specialist bring a ladder to work?
-Because they heard the system had a lot of firewalls!
+2. Why was the computer cold?
+It left its Windows open!

-3. Why do programmers prefer dark mode?
-Because light attracts bugs!
+3. Why did the software developer go broke?
+Because he couldn't find a way to debug his bank account!

-4. Why did the software engineer always bring a pen and paper to the beach?
-Because they wanted to write some sand-boxing code!
+4. Why did the cybersecurity expert bring a ladder to work?
+Because he heard the system had a few "high-level" vulnerabilities!

 [
-Tue Nov  7 01:09:36 UTC 2023
+Wed Nov  8 01:08:46 UTC 2023
  ]